Login

 E-mail Print PDF

-It’s time for another edition detailing the highlights coming your way on Blu-ray and DVD.
-There are a multitude of great options, ranging from the independent scene to Hollywood blockbuster.
+Wow!
+It’s another busy week with all kinds of interesting releases both big and small — the highlights are all listed below.
 So if you can’t make it out to the movies this week, be sure to give one of these titles a try!

 Big New Releases!